 If the Unexpected Happens

 We know you’re busy this time of year, but think about printing our tips and posting them in your kitchen.
-We invite you to share any of your special Thanksgiving precautions with us through our comments Section.

 If the unexpected should happen and you face cleaning up after a grease fire in the kitchen or recovering from a serious house fire, we’re here for you with an emergency response.